esacdab/cdab-testsuite/Use Cases/Scenario 2 - Rapid Mapping/integration.md

     - Jupyter Notebook (with Python 3 support), it can also be installed if not present.
     - With data offer access if required

-2. Install, if necessary, conda on the virtual machine and create the conda environment.
+2. Open a terminal on the provisioned machine and install some prequisites, and install, if necessary, **conda** on the virtual machine and create the conda environment.

    Transfer the included file _conda-install.sh_ on the virtual machine.